ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 $Y=GH+e$
 where
 - Y is $T\times C$ matrix of pollutant concentrations over time
-- G is TxK concentration levels from K sources over time
+- G is $T\times K$ concentration levels from K sources over time
-- H is KxC matrix of contributions of each K sources to C pollutants G and H are unkown in the model above.
+- H is $K\times C$ matrix of contributions of each K sources to C pollutants G and H are unkown in the model above.
 The problem is unidentifiable.
 We thus assume that air pollution is never lost.
 All elements of G and H become positive.
 This is also bounded by 1, or 100%.
 We can examine contributions $h_{kc}$ to find sources.